A Level Film

 jeremy | Tuesday September 12, 2017

-Categories: A Level Film, Production Zone, Moving Image Production, Storyboarding, An Introduction to Storyboarding
+Categories: Storyboarding, Production Zone, Moving Image Production, An Introduction to Storyboarding

 A Level Storyboarding Pre-production Item | Storyboard Example Brief: Create a storyboard (and video trailer) for a TV Crime Drama The pre-production brief is to create a storyboard.
 Students should create a storyboard that shows as much detail as possible including camera instructions with details of camera movement, shot duration, content, details of audio tracks and details of transitions between frames.
 This guide opens with a screenshot of the first three frames of a storyboard below that…